zentralwerkstatt/imgs.ai/app/static/md/datasets.md

 - Year added: 2022
 - Completeness: 100% (no errors at time of scraping)
 - Metadata: backlink to website
-- Type: remote (images pulled from server on demand)
+- Type: remote (images pulled from server on demand)/local (hosted on imgs.ai)
 - Embeddings: VGG19, Poses, Raw, CLIP

 **ImageNet**